 This is to say that you will be spending lots of time, money, and effort on activities that don’t really make much difference in the end; things that barely contribute to your long-term goals.

 The good news is that you’ve found your way to Jacked Factory, so you’re in good hands.

-This article will illustrate several major examples on how to implement the 80/20 principle/rule in your training, diet and supplementation regimens to help optimize your health and fitness progress–especially if you’re looking to build muscle and shed off those pesky love-handles.
+This article will illustrate several major examples of how to implement the 80/20 rule in your training, diet, and supplementation regimens to help optimize your health and fitness progress.
+This will be especially helpful if you’re looking to build muscle and shed off those pesky love-handles.

 Training Economy 101